XeCrippy/AchievementUnlockerV4/README.md

 # RGH Achievement, Avatar Award, and Gamer Picture Unlocker

-# DO NOT USE.
-CURRENTLY CAUSING PROFILES TO CORRUPT.
-IT DOES NOT HAPPEN USING JUST THE PLUGIN BUT WHEN CALLING IT FROM THE C# TOOL SOMETHING IS NOT BEING HANDLED PROPERLY.

-*If your profile corrupts, clear your cache and redownload it.
-* Use this plugin for now.
-It works fine https://github.com/XeCrippy/XSolaceUnlocker

 Information:
 * Uses a plugin to expose XUserWriteAchievements and XUserAwardAvatarAssets because I haven't been able to reverse it in c#
 * nothing needs to be done as far as setting the plugin through dashlaunch